 Novelty, Innovation & Sustainable Competitive Advantage

 Our innovation is driven by cutting-edge science and a dedicated commercialization focus.
 The scientific underpinnings of our biosensors are detailed in publications such as Bookout et al. (2024), which was funded by an NSERC Discovery Grant, and matched with industrial funding from Canadian Natural Resources and Mitacs.
-In addition, the NA biosensor is currently being filed tested in greenhouse mesocosms and in the Kearl Wetland from Imperial Oil, as part of a Genome Canada Large Scale Applied Research Project (insert GROW Link).
+In addition, the NA biosensor is currently being filed tested in greenhouse mesocosms and in the Kearl Wetland from Imperial Oil, as part of a Genome Canada Large Scale Applied Research Project (https://wpsites.ucalgary.ca/grow/).
+The results from this project have demonstrated that mesocosms and wetlands are effective at reducing naphthenic levels, but we are proposing a relatively simple additional ‘polishing’ step to further reduce to NA levels.

 Luminous BioSolutions was founded by microbiologists specifically to accelerate such promising research into field-deployable, commercial applications for NA management.
 Unlike many advancements that remain primarily within academic institutions, our core mission is to provide an integrated and practical biological solution to the oil sands industry.
 This singular focus on NAs, from rapid detection to enhanced bioremediation and intelligent data analysis, provides us with deep, specialized expertise and a clear pathway to delivering tangible results in a complex operational ecosystem.
 Our advantage stems not just from individual technological components, but from this dedicated, expert-driven mission to solve the NA challenge comprehensively.

 Current Status & Project Advancement.
 The foundational biosensor technology has achieved TRL 5-6, with testing and validation in water samples from small scale, pilot greenhouse mesocosm, and large scale constructed wetlands.
 The bioremediation technology has achieved a TRL 4, as our NA biosensors have rapidly screened 1000s of potential NA degraders, and currently efforts are underway to characterize an optimal, bacterial consortia for NA bioaugmentation.
 This ERA-funded project is designed to advance existing water treatment approaches to increase the efficiency of NA degradation to below toxic levels, although the regulations for water release are not currently defined.
 This ERA proposal would advance the integrated Luminous technology to TRL 7-8.
 This involves deploying and validating the bioaugmentation technology first in a lab scale mesocosm experimental water treatment system, and next in a medium/large scale outdoor mesocosm pilot test.
 If successful in these mesocosm systems, this technology would then be ready to test within the operational wetlands built by CNR or Imperial oil.
-We are very confident that a carefully selected bioaugmentataion approach will function as a productive treatment strategy, to improve NA remediation beyond the capabilites of other technologies.
+We are very confident that a carefully selected bioaugmentataion approach will function as a productive treatment strategy, to improve NA remediation beyond the capabilities of other technologies.

 ERA's Role in Accelerating Commercialization